+Eschenbach of the 256th VGD.
 He was to inform three local Tilburg municipal workers,

-ordered to daily take care of the area’s security, that they where not needed anymore.
+ordered to daily take care of the area’s security, that they were not needed anymore.

 24 they were immediately dismissed and sent home by this German Lieutenant.

 road and eventually landed right on top of it in Oisterwijk.